 - £23,250 in England and Northern Ireland

 - £24,000 (care at home) or £50,000 (care in a care home) in Wales

 - £27,250 in Scotland

-If you are being cared for in your own home, that figure only takes into account any savings, stocks or shares you have.
+If you are being cared for in your own home, that figure only takes into account any income (including pension income), savings, stocks or shares and other investments you may have.

 If you are moving into a care home the value of your home may be taken into account, depending on your circumstances.

 As a consequence, if you choose live-in care, you will be more likely to be eligible for state funding as the value of your home will not be included in the financial eligibility threshold.